-Brown Fenollosa Architects converted an historic, Union Park brownstone into a sprawling abode for a single family.
+Brown Fenollosa Architects converted a historic, Union Park brownstone into a sprawling abode for a single-family.
 The structure had been carved into multiple units.
 The designers pulled down the original room partitions to create a contemporary, open floor plan.
 Floor-to-ceiling glazing along the double-height living room opens the home to the rear garden.
-Exposed brick, natural wood railing, and concrete bath fixtures bring forward a craftsman aesthetic despite the modern context.
+Exposed brick, natural wood railing, and concrete bath fixtures contrast the craftsman aesthetic with the modern context.
 The firm also designed the complete renovation of a Berkshires escape.
-The Strawberry Hill house is a 5,000-square-foot home in Stockbridge.
-While the front facade remained consistent with other properties in the neighborhood, the rear was opened up with windows and sliding doors that bind the home to a stone patio and its green surroundings.
+The Strawberry Hill House is a 5,000-square-foot home in Stockbridge.
+The front façade remained consistent with other properties in the neighborhood; the rear was opened up with windows and sliding doors that bind the home to a stone patio and its green surroundings.
 The rooms retain a traditional charm with warm wood floors and white casings, but clean marble finishes in the kitchen and baths bring a modern touch to each room.

 Thomas P. Catalano

 Institute of Classical Architecture & Art New England Bulfinch Awards,

 Trends, Home & Architectural Top 50 American Homes

 115 Broad Street, Second Floor, Boston, MA 02110